suzyi/c-plus-plus/deep-learning/libtorch.md

 ```
 if the code is successfully configured.

 Thirdly, go to the directory "print_tensor/build" and open the file "print_tensor.vcxproj" using Visual Studio 2019.
-Then in the VS2019 interface you will see a "Solution Explorer" and then right click on "print_tensor" to choose "Set as Startup Project".
+Then in the VS2019 interface you will see a "Solution Explorer" and then right click on the bold "print_tensor" to choose "Set as Startup Project".

 Finally, set the mode to "Release, x64" and left click "Local Windows Debugger" which will return you the expected output.